swup/docs/src/docs/getting-started/upgrading.md

 #### Removed hooks

+Some hooks were removed or renamed.

+**willReplaceContent & contentReplaced**

 The old `willReplaceContent` and `contentReplaced` events are superseded by a single `replaceContent` hook.
-Since you can now register handlers to run *before* a specific hook, it serves both use cases:
+Since swup can now register handlers to run *before* a specific hook, it serves both use cases:

 ```diff
 // Run right before the content is replaced